spræ

 • Signals based, preact-signals compatible

-• No build step, no config, zero dependencies
+• No build, no config, zero deps

 • Ecosystem-agnostic (CDN, ESM, JSX)

-• Open, extensible, configurable
+• Open, configurable

 Why not Alpine.js?

-Why not Vanilla JS?
+Why not vanilla JS?

 Why not Next/React?